smknstd/laravel-kms-encryption/README.md

 ## Introduction

-This package replaces Laravel's built-in encryption with an encryption based on AWS KMS
+This package replaces Laravel's built-in encryption with an encryption based on AWS KMS.

+Two major features provided by kms are:
+- ability to automatically [rotate key](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html) (annually) without deleting the previous ones
+- you don’t have access to the actual key, which means you can’t leak it

+_This package has been based on this [blogpost](https://blog.deleu.dev/swapping-laravel-encryption-with-aws-kms/)_

 ## Installation